Jarren Duran Player Props: Red Sox vs. Yankees

-Jarren Duran -- with a slugging percentage of .267 in his past 10 games (including no homers) -- will be in action for the Boston Red Sox against the New York Yankees, with Clarke Schmidt on the hill, on June 11 at 7:10 PM ET.
+Jarren Duran -- with a slugging percentage of .500 in his past 10 games, including three extra-base hits -- will be in action for the Boston Red Sox against the New York Yankees, with Clarke Schmidt on the mound, on June 17 at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Yankees.
+He reached base in his only plate appearance in his last game against the Yankees.

 Jarren Duran Game Info & Props vs. the Yankees